The Hebrew for 'week' and 'weeks' is translated from Strongs reference 7620.

 Feast of Weeks (also called Pentecost).

-to the year of Jubilee.
+leading up to the fiftieth year of Jubilee.

 |